 It is a Great Time to See the Northern Lights

-One of the top reasons people visit Alaska in winter is for the chance to see the northern lights or aurora borealis.
-This colorful natural phenomenon is on many bucket lists.
+One of the top reasons people visit Alaska in winter is to see the northern lights or aurora borealis.

 The northern lights are visible in Alaska from September through mid-April but you need the right conditions to spot them.
 It might take a few nights to see the lights well.